Pyxus/fray/docs/introduction/installation.md

 # Installation

 ::: warning
+**Fray is currently in an alpha state.**

+What does this mean?

+- It has not been tested rigorously enough for me to be comfortable recommending it for use in a serious project.

+- The documentation is incomplete and there is a lack of good examples.

-Fray is still in an alpha state.
-What do I mean by this mean?
-It has not been tested rigorously enough for me to be comfortable recommending it for use in a serious project.
-Additionally, it is still susceptible to refactors meaning the API may be subject to change.
-However, much of Fray is functional with any remaining bugs likely being simple to fix oversights rather than major design flaws.
-So if these issues do not concern you, and/or you are interested in testing the framework then please jump right in!
+- Lastly, it is still susceptible to refactors, meaning the API is subject to change.

+That being said, a significant portion of Fray is functional, with any remaining bugs likely being simple oversights rather than major design flaws.
+If these issues do not concern you, and/or you are interested in testing the framework, please feel free to explore!
 :::